jotson/camera_shake_tutorial/README.md

 Tutorial video: https://youtu.be/kLqPr3eqAyo

-The runs in Godot Engine but the concepts are universal.
+The demo runs in Godot Engine but the concepts are universal.

 Use this however you like but please do not send pull requests.